Waterloo Park, Norwich: Facilities

-George Ismael of Norwich City Council described Waterloo Park as representing "the last phase of municipal park building in Britain".
+George Ismael of Norwich City Council has described Waterloo Park as representing "the last phase of municipal park building in Britain".
 It has been described as having "stylistic unity" with Norwich's other historic public spaces, and a design that "displays a sensitive response to the [surrounding] landscape".
 Everywhere in the park can be accessed by disabled visitors.
 There are 6 acre of gardens, dominated by the bandstand and the Art Deco central pavilion.
 The park has a children's playground, hardcourt tennis courts, open areas once used to play cricket and hockey matches, and toilet facilities.
 The pavilion, bandstand, pergolas, steps and walls are all built from a form of reconstituted stone which looks natural.
+The children's play area, with its Splash Pad, was upgraded in May 2024.